Sheikh-H/VenTory-Inventory-Manager/README.md

 Passwords are hashed before being stored in the database rather than being stored as plain text.

+Users who have been given a temporary or reset password can be required to change their password through the application's password-reset process.

 ---

 ## 👥 User Roles